vittorio-nardone/ansible-swarm-cluster/README.md

      - if managers list is empty, first unassigned ec2 instance is tagged as *manager*
      - if manager is present, other unassigned ec2 instances are tagged as *worker*

-   Store swarm manager instances in ansible in memory inventory with group *swarm_managers* Store swarm worker instances in ansible in memory inventory with group *swarm_workers*
+   Store swarm manager instances in ansible in-memory inventory with group *swarm_managers* and workers with group *swarm_workers*.

  - `docker`
    A generic Docker installation role